SEO Audit For Property Managers: 2025 Checklist to Boost Rankings

 Alex Zweydoff, RMP®, Chief Executive Officer

-Alex Zweydoff is the CEO and Co-Founder of ClearLead Digital, a marketing agency built specifically for property managers and real estate professionals.
+Alex Zweydoff is the CEO and Co-Founder of ClearLead Digital.
+This is a marketing agency made for property managers and real estate professionals.

-A self-taught SEO strategist and Semrush Ambassador, Alex combines his expertise in content marketing, search optimization, and reputation management with over 15 years of business development experience to help clients achieve measurable growth.
+Alex is a self-taught SEO strategist and a Semrush Ambassador.
+He uses his skills in content marketing, search optimization, and reputation management.
+With over 15 years of business development experience, he helps clients achieve real growth.

-Recognized for his integrity and dedication, Alex is known for going above and beyond for his clients.
+People recognize Alex for his integrity and dedication, and he goes above and beyond for his clients.
 He is committed to transparency, ethical marketing strategies, and delivering lasting, data-driven results that help property management businesses grow with confidence.

 Previous